andreasneuber/ruby-cucumber-selenium-example/README.md

 2. Install also bundler: https://www.geeksforgeeks.org/how-to-install-ruby-bundler-on-windows/

-3. Make sure ChromeDriver is installed on your system
+3. Make sure ChromeDriver is installed on your system (see also FAQ below)

 4. Clone project